romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

     // lower than 5
     lt: 5,

-    // lower than value returned by sub query
+    // lower than the value returned by sub-query
     lt: OtherTable.select('someNumber').take(),

-    // raw expression, produces WHERE "numericColumn" < "otherColumn" + 10
+    // raw expression produces WHERE "numericColumn" < "otherColumn" + 10
     lt: Table.raw('"otherColumn" + 10')
   }
 })